Laura Larriva Page

 Laura spent the first act of her professional life as a somatic movement educator and performing artist, guiding women at the world's largest dance and yoga events and festivals.
 She was a pivotal influence in bringing alternative forms of conscious movement to mainstream audiences, and has presented at some of North America’s top centers for consciousness and transformative learning including; the Esalen Institute, Omega Center, Kripalu Center for the Yoga and Health, 1440 Multiversity, and the Banff Centre for Arts and Creativity.
 You may have seen her on the Wanderlust main stage, on the cover of Yoga Journal, or speaking about the power of play at TEDx Women in New York.

 Passionate about visionary leadership, Laura draws from her extensive experience as a serial entrepreneur & innovator, writer and artist in her work guiding and mentoring emerging women and organizations.
-Her writing has been published in Yoga Journal, Wanderlust The Book, Origin Magazine, Elephant Journal and The Urban Howl, where she maintains a steady audience.
-Some of her clients and colleagues include Josie Maran, Sergey Brin, the Bulletproof Training Institute, Wanderlust Festival, Google, and Prana clothing.
+Her writing has been published in Yoga Journal, Wanderlust The Book, Origin Magazine, and The Urban Howl.
+Some of her clients have included The Bulletproof Training Institute, Wanderlust Festival, Google, and Prana.

 She is currently completing a PhD in psychology exploring culture, consciousness and depth leadership with Jean Houston and has extensive training with Bill Plotkin in nature-based transformational development.
 She serves on the board of directors for The Animas Valley Institute.